 This fee includes £44 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.

 |DBS Updating Service||£13 - £13||

 Whilst optional, we strongly recommend signing up for this service especially if you are likely to have placements each year and wish to pursue a career post University where a DBS check is a requirement.
 Please note the service has to be joined within 19 days of receipt of your enhanced DBS certificate.

 |Other: Art workbooks/printing/placement files||£50 - £100||

 You will need to pay for your work books and printing costs.

 Dependent on length and location of placement

-If wish to do accredited course in Year 3
+If wish to do the accredited SignAlong course in Year 3

 Apply directly to the University if you live outside the UK/EU.